Niftory/niftory-kotd-cadence/README.md

     ```
     yarn install
     ```

+2. Set up your flow.json and .env, following the template from example.flow.json and env.example.

-2. Make the test shell script executable:
+3. Make the test shell script executable:

     ```
     chmod +x tests.sh
     ```

-3. Run the 'test' shell script; this starts the flow emulator, deploys contracts, runs all tests, then cleans up the emulator:
+4. Run the 'test' shell script; this starts the flow emulator, deploys contracts, runs all tests, then cleans up the emulator:

     ```
     ./tests.sh